Trimble9471/Python_Notes_Beginner/README.md

 -Subtraction Quiz
 -Computing BMI program
 -Finding the distance between 2 points using Turtle
--Number Guessing Games using Loops.
+-Number Guessing Games using Loops
--Looping subtraction quiz.
+-Looping subtraction quiz

 ##How to Run
 1.Clone Repository